rithiiikaaa20/rithiiikaaa20/README.md

 - 🌱 I’m currently learning python.
 - 📫 How to reach me - email!
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: i can touch my nose with my tongue!
+- ⚡ Fun fact: i can sleep 22hours straight!

 <!---
 rithiiikaaa20/rithiiikaaa20 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.